Updated Content on 7/04/2023

 Creating and maintaining a business blog involves so many different working parts, doesn’t it?
 On one side of the argument, you hear that Google wants fresh, quality content on a regular basis.
 On the other, you know that more content equals greater chances for indexed pages within search engines.
 How can you possibly balance high volume with high quality, especially if you’re busy trying to run the rest of your company?

 To solve your customers’ pain points, you must know what they need.
 That involves a deep understanding of your target audience.
 Why do they need your products or services?
 Who makes the final decisions?
 Beyond that, what specific questions will they have about your company, services, products, and procedures?
-You must know these things if you want to create blogs your visitors will read.
+If you want to create blogs your visitors will read, you must know these things.

 Content that answers your customers’ questions before they even ask—that’s quality content.
 You’ll need plenty of time for research, strategy, writing, and editing.
 You’ll also want time to track your results so that you can be sure what’s hitting the target and what misses every time.

-While you shouldn’t be blogging with the intention of pleasing search engines, the fact remains that you need good SEO for organic search results.
+Every brand’s blog is unique and has different needs.
+That’s where the balancing act of quality and quantity comes into play.
+While you shouldn’t just be blogging with the intention of pleasing search engines, the fact remains that you need good SEO for organic search results.
 In order to benefit from Google’s search algorithms, you need to provide that fresh, quality content on a regular basis.
-The more pages you have indexed, the more likely your site is to show up in search results.
+The more pages you have indexed, the more likely your site will show up in search results.

 Now, you have a conundrum.
-If you’re working hard to provide quality information to your customers, then you know producing several of these blogs takes time you really don’t have.
-You can allow the quality to slip in order to boost your posting schedule, or you can cut down your content calendar in order to focus on a small number of stellar blogs.
+If you’re working hard to provide quality information to your customers, then you know producing several of these blogs takes time you don’t have.
+Forcing a rapid posting schedule is a guaranteed road to burnout.
+You can allow the quality to slip to boost your posting schedule, or you can cut down your content calendar so you can focus on a small number of stellar blogs.

 It’s very easy to see the benefit of an increased blogging schedule.
-We bumped our own content calendar from one blog per month to twelve blogs per month and saw a 93% increase in traffic to our website.
-While we wouldn’t promise such enormous results to anyone, we would definitely promise increased traffic with a more aggressive content schedule.
+We bumped our content calendar from one blog to twelve blogs per month and saw a 93% increase in traffic to our website.
+While we wouldn’t promise such enormous results to anyone, we would promise increased traffic with a more aggressive content schedule.

 Finding the Balance

 Now, the question that remains is how to balance the two.
 Before you panic, step back and take a deep breath.
 Let’s first consider how many blogs you already write for your company.
-If you haven’t started a blog at all, then it’s time to make plans to do so.
-If you’re uploading news and content sporadically, then try to organize those random posts into a schedule.
+If you haven’t started a blog at all, then it’s time to plan to do so.
+If you’re sporadically uploading news and content, try to organize those random posts into a schedule.

-Also, don’t be afraid to reuse formulas that seem to work best for your business.
+Also, don’t be afraid to reuse formulas that work best for your business.
 If list-style posts get great traction, why change the format?
 If people love to read your feature-style blogs, an image-heavy blog might turn them off.
-By working with the same formulas, you may increase your blogging speed without sacrificing the quality.
-Practice makes perfect, right?
+By working with the same formulas, you may increase your blogging speed without sacrificing quality.
+Again, practice makes perfect.